 This article provides everything that is known about The Rising Of The Shield Hero Season 2 (Tate no Yuusha no Nariagari Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 As of the last update, Kadokawa, Crunchyroll, Kinema Citrus, or any company related to the production of the anime has not officially confirmed the exact The Rising Of The Shield Hero Season 2 release date.
-However, the premiere date is scheduled for sometime in 2021.
+However, the premiere date is scheduled for October 2021.

 Kinema Citrus is known for only producing a handful of projects per year (unless they’re co-animating with another company).
 The Made In Abyss anime was their breakout hit in 2017 and then for 2020 they released Made in Abyss the Movie: Dawn of the Deep Soul.